How Halloween has changed in the past 100 years

 Rise of superhero costumes

-The National Retail Foundation reported in 2019 that for the first time in 16 years, superheroes beat out princesses for the most desired children’s Halloween costume.
-This year, the Foundation projects the most popular costume to be Spider-Man, with more than 1.8 million children donning Spidey Suits.
-1.6 million will go as a princess, and another 1.2 million are planning to go as Batman.
+The National Retail Foundation reported in 2019 that for the first time in 16 years, superheroes beat out princesses for the most desired children's Halloween costume.
+This year, the Foundation projects the most popular costume to be Spider-Man—the runner-up is a princess, and in third place is a witch.